Integration Pane

 Introduction

-Use the Integration pane in Studio Pro to use available assets from the different applications in an organization into your Mendix apps.
-New apps can be created using shared entities, actions and events that are registered in the Catalog.
-In Studio Pro, this is possible using the integrated functionality of Catalog through the Integration pane.
+Use the Integration pane in Studio Pro to incorporate available assets from different applications in an organization into your Mendix apps.
+You can create new apps using shared entities, actions, and events that are registered in the Catalog.
+In Studio Pro, this is possible through the integrated functionality of Catalog in the Integration pane.

 Integration Pane Overview